 The Alzheimer’s Disease Research Center (ADRC) at Yale is committed to the fight against Alzheimer’s Disease and other forms of dementia.
 Our Brain Tissue Donation Program is one way that participants may contribute to our advancement of understanding these diseases and healthy aging.

-Why the Brain Tissue Donation Program is so Important
+Significance of the Brain Tissue Donation Program

 Research using brain tissue will help us discover important causes of and treatments for Alzheimer's disease and other types of dementia.
 Brain donation is important because there are different types of dementia that affect older adults and cause progressive loss of memory, thinking and behavioral changes.
-Alzheimer’s disease is the most common cause of dementia; however, it can be difficult to distinguish between Alzheimer’s disease and other dementias because the symptoms are very similar.
+Alzheimer’s disease is the most common cause of dementia.
+However, it can be difficult to distinguish between Alzheimer’s disease and other dementias because the symptoms are very similar.
 Currently, the only way to reach a definite diagnosis of Alzheimer’s disease or another type of dementia is to examine the brain tissue after death through brain donation.
 It is just as important to study the brain tissue of people with no memory issues or other cognitive issues so that we can compare normal and abnormal tissue.

 Brain donation is an important part of Alzheimer's disease research, and is one of the most valuable gifts one can make to research.
 In return, brain donation will provide families with a definite diagnosis of Alzheimer's disease or other disorder which can bring a sense of relief and closure to loved ones.